Tiberiusmoon/Tib-s-guide-to-Windows-10/index.md

 Then ```powercfg.exe /h off``` !
 DO NOT use this command for laptops!

 And that about wraps it up. o >o
 If you take this guide to heart and use parts of the guide to maintain your system it can keep your system at peak health without the need to reinstall windows.

+Other useful guides:
+[Antivirus Combat and Repair] (https://tiberiusmoon.github.io/Antivirus-Combat-and-Repair/)
+[Tibs Guide to Troubleshooting] (https://tiberiusmoon.github.io/Tibs-Guide-to-Troubleshooting/)